Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 _Assume that all data has already been sent by the Arduino is ready waiting to be read_

-- `check_com_port` can be used to confirm expected number of characters are waiting before committing read
+- `check_arduino` can be used to confirm expected number of characters are waiting before committing read

 - No pre or post read delays for any in-flight data reception to complete are provided.